joyent/vera/docs/design_rationale.md

 Can only give a vote to a peer that is part of a configuration where the follower is a voting member seems the safest.

-Note: Only one change can propagate at a time, so this is invalid since it looks
+Note: Only one change can propagate at a time, so this is invalid since C is
-      like C is demoted and D is promoted at the same time.
+      demoted and D is promoted at the same time.

-AllPeers:   A, B, C, D
+- AllPeers:   A, B, C, D
-ColdVoters: A, B, C
+- ColdVoters: A, B, C
-CnewVoters: A, B, D
+- CnewVoters: A, B, D

 Examples:

---- Demoting A
+#### Demoting A

-AllPeers:   A
+- AllPeers:   A
-ColdVoters: A
+- ColdVoters: A
-CnewVoters:
+- CnewVoters:

 Is this ever a valid configuration?
 Could be used to put a single-node cluster in read-only mode as part of retiring a cluster.
 But coming back out would be